cortinaluis/vue-google-map-sample/README.md

 </div>
 ```

-Notice, we have 2 templates for *slots*.
+Notice, we have 2 templates for *named slots* ("map-base" and "map-others").
 Here are the corresponding slots for these templates:

 components/google_map_loader/template.html: